seshrs/isdt/lecture-notes/3-bld.md

 This is because there is no way for Make to know about the implicit relationship between `mybinary` and `main.c`.
-As far as Make is concerned, the contents of the rules are opaque shell commands; it does not attempt to introspect on them, nor does it have an innate idea of what `gcc` means.
+As far as Make is concerned, the contents of the recipes are opaque shell commands; it does not attempt to introspect on them, nor does it have an innate idea of what `gcc` means.
 You, the programmer, have to specify the relationship manually.